IOTechSystems/edgex-go-low-footprint/scripts/performance/README.md

       Received EdgeX Event per second: 39, Total bytes: 92117 Received EdgeX Event per second: 38, Total bytes: 87902
       ```
+    - In the case of messages that are encoded in CBOR format, run `transaction_bandwidth_cbor.sh`.
+      ```shell
+      sh transaction_bandwidth_cbor.sh
+      ```
+      See [scripts/deployment/README](../deployment/README.md#usage) for more information on how to configure the EdgeX services to encode and export Events in CBOR format.

 3. **Record Transaction Latency**:
     - Run `transaction_latency.sh` to record the latency of each message transmission from southbound to northbound.